acordiner92/payments-api/README.md

     // the Payment id field here will be undefined
 ```
 To solve this issue, I updated them all to be `id`.
+- With the existing endpoints, I noticed the response objects varied slightly in format.
+For example payment list endpoint returned `{ data: [......] }` where as created endpoint returned `{ result: { ..... }}`.
+To make it consistent across all endpoints, I decided to update them all to return inside the `data` attribute.

 ## Potential Improvements
 - To improve logging readability and traceability, I would add in a trace token generation via Node's `async_hooks` and inject it into the logs.
 This means if we have any issues, it's easier to query the logs via the trace token to get the full understanding of a specific request.